HCL-TECH-SOFTWARE/voltscript-testing/docs/references/index.md

 # References

+References provide technical references and descriptions for using VoltScript Testing.

 !!! note

     The sample unit test output includes errors.
 These are not unit tests for the unit testing framework, they are samples to show the full range of output options, including failing tests, missing assertions etc.